Márton Fucsovics: 2022: Mixed results, sixth top 100 year-end

 Fucsovics started his grass court season at the BOSS Open in Stuttgart.
-He upset third seed and world No. 13, Hubert Hurkacz, in the second round.
+He upset the third seed and world No. 13, Hubert Hurkacz, in the second round.
 He retired during his quarterfinal match against Nick Kyrgios due to a lower back injury.
 At the Halle Open, he retired during his first-round match against seventh seed Roberto Bautista Agut.
 Ranked No. 59 and previous year quarterfinalist at Wimbledon, he lost in the first round to Alexander Bublik.
 After Wimbledon, in which he lost in the first round, his ranking fell from No. 59 to No. 97 as he was unable to defend his quarterfinal points due to the "no points awarded to all players" ATP policy related to the Russian and Belarusian players ban.

-Fucsovics played one warm up tournament in the lead up to the US Open.
+Fucsovics played one warm-up tournament in the lead-up to the US Open.
 At the Winston-Salem Open, he lost in the final round of qualifying to Jason Kubler.
 However, due to the withdrawal of Sebastián Báez, he got entry as a lucky loser into the main draw.
 He lost in the first round to Tseng Chun-hsin.
 Ranked No. 98 at the US Open, he won his first round match when his opponent, 30th seed and world No. 32, American Maxime Cressy retired injured.
-He was defeated in the second round by Alejandro Davidovich Fokina in a five sets match which included a fifth set super tiebreaker.
+He was defeated in the second round by Alejandro Davidovich Fokina in a five-set match, which included a fifth-set super tiebreaker.

 After the US Open, Fucsovics represented Hungary in the Davis Cup World Group I tie against Ukraine.
 He won both of his matches by beating Viacheslav Bielinskyi and Illya Beloborodko.
 Hungary won the tie over Ukraine 3–1 to move on to the qualifying round.
 At the Moselle Open, he lost in the final round of qualifying to Grégoire Barrère.

 He finished the year ranked No. 88 on 5 December 2022 after winning the 2022 Slovak Open and reaching the semifinals of the 2022 Internazionali di Tennis Castel del Monte in his last two tournaments of the season.